Proactive eCommerce Monitoring: A Developer's Look at Webeyez

 The Metrics We Track Daily

-• Add-to-cart average: Sudden drops often indicate product page issues or inventory sync problems.
+- Add-to-cart average: Sudden drops often indicate issues with the product page or inventory sync.

 Failed Calls: Where Debugging Actually Starts